-Once you’ve uploaded your products using the AWAL Uploader (check out our Catalogue Transfer Best Practices article) and the release date has passed, you’ll want to check that your catalog has successfully transferred before asking your previous distributor to take down the originals.
+Once you’ve uploaded your products using the AWAL Uploader and the release date has passed, you’ll want to check that your catalog has successfully transferred before asking your previous distributor to take down the originals.
+More on how to transfer a release from a previous distributor over to AWAL here.

 You can see that the delivery has been successful using our delivery report in the Catalogue tab on your Portal.
 You will also want to check on the digital music services themselves to confirm they have merged stream counts and playlist placements.